otrv4/otrv4/architecture-decisions/013-prekey-server.md

 ### Consequences

-The server may implement measures to prevent DoS attacks, for example, limit the frequency of requests and/or the the number of prekey messages accepted.
+The server may implement measures to prevent DoS attacks, for example, limit the frequency of requests and/or the number of prekey messages accepted.

 TODO: Mention that there is no protection against DoS (server sends expired or already used prekey messages or does not send prekey messages for every instance tag it knows about).